 As wildland habitat is lost elsewhere in California, the relevance of the Point Reyes Peninsula increases as a protected area with a notable rich biological diversity.
 Over 45% of North American avian species and nearly 18% of California's plant species are found in the park due to the variety of habitat and uniqueness of the geology.
-Thirty-eight threatened and endangered species exist within the Seashore.
+Thirty federally-listed threatened and endangered species of animals and six federally-listed threatened or endangered species of plants exist within the Seashore.

-To learn more about some of the research being conducted at Point Reyes, visit our Pacific Coast Science and Learning Center, the San Francisco National Parks Science and Learning pages—especially the Available Resources page—and the San Francisco Bay Area Inventory & Monitoring Program website.
+To learn more about some of the research being conducted at Point Reyes, visit the Pacific Coast Science and Learning Center and the San Francisco Bay Area Inventory & Monitoring Program websites.